Tony Halme: Other media

 Halme authored five books and recorded one album called Mestarit salilla.
 Halme had a modest film career starring in Finnish movies Ponterosa and Kohtalon kirja, and in 1995 had small roles overseas in Die Hard with a Vengeance and Fist of the North Star.
 Halme was also cast in a minor role in the 1997 blockbuster film Titanic but had to withdraw due to a filming delay.

 In 1993, Halme's professional wrestling persona was part of the Japanese wrestling video game Shin Nippon Pro Wrestling: Chou Senshi in Tokyo Dome for Super Famicom (Super Nintendo Entertainment System).

+In 2022, a Finnish documentary film Viikinki (dokumenttielokuva) explored Tony Halme's entire life.

+Halme was featured on Vice Media's Dark Side of the Ring season 6 broadcast in April 2025.